Learning

 Pearls of the Sea

-Pearls of the Sea is Hastings Contemporary’s flagship local schools engagement programme.
+Pearls of the Sea is Hastings Contemporary’s flagship schools engagement programme.
 Since its launch in 2015, Pearls of the Sea has given thousands of local children the opportunity to respond to modern and contemporary artworks, explore their creativity in our learning studio, and get inspired by seeing their art displayed alongside internationally renowned artists.

-Throughout the academic year, children from up to eight Hastings and St. Leonards schools work with local artists in a series of gallery visits, school visits and workshops to produce their own artworks that are then exhibited at the gallery.
+Throughout the academic year, students from up to eight Hastings and St. Leonards schools work with local artists in a series of gallery visits, school visits and workshops to produce their own artworks that are then exhibited at the gallery.
 Teachers are provided with Career Personal Development sessions to enhance their arts delivery skills.
-The programme culminates in the annual Pearls of The Sea celebratory exhibition at Hastings Contemporary where the students and their families are given complimentary gallery entry to view and celebrate their work.

 Robot Tours